FabianSieper/countDots/README.md

 You can modify contrast and saturation by sliding the corresponding slider.

+- **Contrast**
+  - Set the amount of contrast applied to the image
+- **Saturation**
+  - Set the amount of saturation applied to the (contrast) image
+  - This setting is applied after the contrast of the image has been adjusted
+- **Brush size**
+  - Set the size of the brush
+- **Smallest dots**
+  - Set the minimal dot size
+- **Biggest dots**
+  - Set the maximal dot size
+- **Max Dot collection-size**
+  - Set the maximal size, a collection of dots can have

 ## Previews

 There are three different previews, which can accessed: